David Walsh (cricketer)

-David Robert Walsh (born 17 December 1946, Bombay, Maharashtra, India) is a former English first-class cricketer and current cricket administrator.
+David Robert Walsh (born 17 December 1946) is a former English first-class cricketer and current cricket administrator.
 He is also a historian.

 Education

-Walsh was educated at Marlborough College, where he captained the First XI in 1965 and played in the annual match for the Marylebone Cricket Club (MCC) Schools XI against Combined Services at Lord's.
+Walsh was educated at Marlborough College, where he captained the First XI in 1964 and 1965 and played in the annual match for the Marylebone Cricket Club (MCC) Schools XI against Combined Services at Lord's, and then captained MCC Schools on their tour of South Africa 1965-66.
 He went up to Brasenose College, Oxford University.

 Cricket career

 A middle-order batsman, Walsh made his first-class debut for Oxford University in 1966, scoring 56 against Hampshire in his second match, but was unable to maintain his form and lost his place in the side.
 He struggled again in 1967, but kept his place in a weak side, and "fought his way doggedly out of his past to achieve reliability".
 He played all 15 of Oxford's matches, scoring 325 runs at an average of 16.25 with a top score of 46.

 In the six matches he played in 1968 he was more successful, and he finished with 300 runs at 33.33.
 He hit 76 not out in the second innings against Glamorgan ("a splendid defensive innings") and 65 and 28 against Cambridge University at Lord's, adding 131 for the second wicket with the captain, Fred Goldstein.
 In the third match in 1969 he "produced a variety of strokes hitherto unseen from him" when he scored 207 against Warwickshire, with 32 fours and two sixes, adding 270 for the sixth wicket with Stuart Westley.
 He also scored 138 and 41 against D.H.
 Robins' XI.
 He finished the season with 748 runs at 37.40, and played in his third University match.

 He played seven matches between 1966 and 1972 for Sussex Second XI, but all his first-class cricket was for Oxford University.